Baltimore Green Network (BGN)

 Baltimore has over 25,000 vacant lots and 17,000 vacant homes that can be a deterrent to revitalization if poorly maintained.
 The Baltimore Green Network is working with residents in underserved areas to recreate many of these vacant lots into community assets, such as recreation areas, community gardens, urban squares, or parks.
 The Baltimore Green Network seeks to improve the standard for vacant lot maintenance, even if holding for future infill development.

-The Baltimore Green Network is under the Baltimore Office of Sustainability Division of the Department of Planning.
+The Baltimore Green Network is under the Comprehensive Planning and Revitalization Division of the Department of Planning.